What Is Rate Limiting? Algorithms, Best Practices, and Implementation Guide

 • Per IP Address: A fallback for unauthenticated requests, though less reliable due to NAT and proxy servers.

-• Per Endpoint: Different endpoints might have different resource consumption profiles, so varying limits per endpoint is often advisable (e.g., a "read" endpoint might have a higher limit than a "write" endpoint).
+• Per Endpoint: Different endpoints might have different resource consumption profiles, so varying limits per endpoint is often advisable (e.g., a "read" HTTP method like GET might have a higher limit than a "write" method like POST).

 • Testing and Iteration: Start with reasonable limits based on expected usage and resource capacity.
 Continuously monitor API usage and adjust limits as needed to optimize performance and protect against abuse.
 Tools like Google Cloud's API Gateway allow for flexible configuration of QPS (Queries Per Second) limits.